« Essendon Flyover Maribyrnong River »

 Track Diagram: View

 South Kensington was once an important freight centre and junction.
-Today it it a minor suburban station, junction to little used freight lines, and a run around location for V/Line services from the Eastern line.
+Today it it a minor suburban station, junction to the broad gauge freight lines, and a run around location for V/Line services from the Eastern line.

 Private sidings around South Kensington included the Four and Twenty Pies factory to the north east (now demolished and an industrial park), a warehouse and silos the the east as Sidings 'B' (now with rail service), and two sidings to the north: Kensington Abattoirs and Kenstore (the first in the process of demolition, the second now residential).